harilvfs/swaydotfiles/README.md

 > [!IMPORTANT]
 > **Make sure to install `fzf` before running the script!**
-> They are required for the interactive prompts.
+> It are required for the interactive prompts.
 > ```bash
 > sudo pacman -S --needed fzf --noconfirm
 > ```